Four Vermont Mountain Roads to Travel Before The Snow Flies

 Before the creation of Route 108 in the early 1920s, a footpath and horse trail crossed The Notch to transport goods to Canada illegally and smuggle alcohol during Prohibition.
 These days, the Notch is perfect for hiking, leaf-peeping, and going for a scenic drive.
 Park at the top of Route 108 and access a trail across from the information booth to hike to Sterling Pond, which is the highest trout pond in the state.

 Getting there: From Route 100 in Stowe, head north on Route 108 for about 7 miles before entering The Notch.

 Hazen’s Notch between Montgomery Center and Lowell

 Near the Canadian border, Route 58 extends between Montgomery Center and Lowell.
-The road, which quickly changes from pavement to dirt from west to east, climbs steeply through one of the most remote parts of Vermont.
+Like other Vermont mountain roads, this one quickly changes from pavement to dirt from west to east, climbs steeply through one of the most remote parts of Vermont.
 Not only is Hazen’s Notch scenic, but it’s also one of Vermont’s most historic roads.

 As you drive through the Notch, look for an historic marker, which tells the history of the road that was built by General Moses Hazen in 1778-79.
 In 1776, Benedict Arnold and Richard Montgomery attempted to capture Canada, and the American army needed reinforcements and supplies to continue the siege of Quebec.
 Jacob Bayley, head of the frontier militia and a resident of Newbury, wrote to General George Washington about the need to build a new road to shorten existing supply routes.